ex-nerd/ex-nerd.hugo/content/food/ginger-beer.md

 title = "Spicy Ginger Beer"
 categories = ["Food"]
 tags = ["recipe"]
+draft = true
 +++

-I like spicy ginger beer.
-Here is the recipe I came up with.
+I like spicy ginger beer but over the years I've seen the best and spiciest varieties disappear from the market.
+Always in search of a way to do things myself, here is the recipe I came up with.

 <!--more-->